 Musicum (Germany), the Holland Music Sessions.

-the University of Melbourne, an Artist Diploma from the Tel Aviv University Buchmann-Mehta School of Music, Master's and Bachelor's degrees from The Jerusalem Academy of Music and Dance.
+Sophia holds a PhD (Performance) from the University of Melbourne, an Artist Diploma from the Tel Aviv University Buchmann-Mehta School of Music, Master's and Bachelor's degrees from The Jerusalem Academy of Music and Dance.
 Her teachers have been Hagai Shaham, Michael

 Gaisler, Juris Švolkovskis and Nelli Sarkisian.